sewebb/iis-start/README.md

 1. Start developing with `npm start`.

-`npm start` watches scripts and styles, compiles/transpiles them with Babel (js) and SCSS+Autoprefixer (css).
+`npm start` watches scripts and styles, compiles/transpiles them with Vite.
-A mix-manifest.json is generated with the names to each bundle that the theme reads and includes on the page.

-## Configuration

-It's recommended to configure `.browserslist` and when necessary install babel presets/transformers/plugins and add them to `.babelrc`.
-You can also activate automatic browser reloads by uncommenting the `browserSync` line in `webpack.mix.js`.
+A dev server is started on `localhost:5173` (or `VITE_PORT` in your .env file) that serves your js and css with hot reload.

 ## Code quality